dotnet/AspNetCore.Docs/aspnetcore/blazor/components/quickgrid.md

 To use Entity Framework (EF) Core as the data source:

-* Add a ***prerelease*** package reference to the app for the [`Microsoft.AspNetCore.Components.QuickGrid.EntityFrameworkAdapter`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.QuickGrid.EntityFrameworkAdapter) package.
+* Add a ***prerelease*** package reference for the [`Microsoft.AspNetCore.Components.QuickGrid.EntityFrameworkAdapter`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.QuickGrid.EntityFrameworkAdapter) package.
 If using the .NET CLI to add the package reference, include the `--prerelease` option when you execute the [`dotnet add package` command](/dotnet/core/tools/dotnet-add-package).

   [!INCLUDE[](~/includes/package-reference.md)]